-This mini layered chocolates shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #TasteTheSeason #CollectiveBias
+This mini layered chocolates shop has been compensated.
+All opinions are mine alone.

 Every Christmas, I like to give homemade gifts to neighbors, teachers, and friends.
 I do not like to give the traditional gifts like fruit cake and dipped pretzels, although they are delicious.
 I just don’t want to risk giving something that they have already received.
 I personally love bite sized mini foods, so I thought about making these yummy mini layered chocolates for gifts this year.
 I really had a blast making them, as you can individualize each piece and make them all different.
 Plus, it is a great way to save money when you need to buy gifts for a lot of people and homemade gifts are always enjoyed!

-The ingredients I needed for the chocolate candy were Baker’s semi-sweet and German's baking chocolate, Baker's angel flake sweetened coconut, Kraft caramel bits, pretzel sticks, sugar, and I already had the silicon baking mold with the gingerbread men at home.
+The ingredients I needed for the chocolate candy were Baker’s semi-sweet and baking chocolate, angel flake sweetened coconut, caramel bits, pretzel sticks, sugar, and I already had the silicon baking mold with the gingerbread men at home.

 I wanted to make the coconut more of a “butter” so I put it in the food processor for about five minutes until it had a smoother consistency.

-After that, I melted some Baker's German’s sweet chocolate bar and also the caramel bits and just played around with making different layers in the gingerbread boy molds.
-I even made some that were just sweet chocolate and caramel, which were definitely the smoothest mini layered chocolates and the Captain's favorites.
+After that, I melted some German’s sweet chocolate bar and also the caramel bits and just played around with making different layers in the gingerbread boy molds.
+I even made some that were just sweet chocolate and caramel, which were definitely the smoothest mini layered chocolates.

 I love the variety of the little gingerbread men layered chocolates.
 The Captain has a tree nut allergy, or else I would have put some nuts in there, too.
 I did make a few with pretzel sticks and those were my absolute favorites.